MN 43** The Great Classification – Mahāvedallasutta

 25.1

-“What’s the difference between someone who has passed away and a bhikkhu who has attained the cessation of perception and feeling?”
+“Friend, what is the difference between one who is dead and passed away, and a bhikkhu who has attained the cessation of perception and feeling?”

 “Yvāyaṁ, āvuso, mato kālaṅkato, yo cāyaṁ bhikkhu saññāvedayitanirodhaṁ samāpanno—imesaṁ kiṁ nānākaraṇan”ti?